dragonzone/dropwizard-kotlin/README.md

 #### MDC

-Note that the while the state of the SLF4J MDC at the beginning of the handler is preserved including all changes from request filters, any modifications made in the request handler itself will be lost.
-Modifications to the MDC must happen in a request filter to ensure availability of the data for logs in the resource handler or response filters.
+THe SLF4J MDC should be properly preserved from the request filters through the coroutine and the response filters.

 #### Dispatching

-Resource coroutines launch initially on the original request thread, operating undispatched until the handler actually suspends, and will resume with the `Dispatchers.Default` dispatcher.
-Once the resource handler is completed, the `Dispatchers.IO` dispatcher is used to write the response or handle the exception from the resource handler.
+Resource coroutines are dispatched using the Jetty thread pool, providing simplified thread management for the application.
+This behavior can be overridden by binding a custom dispatcher to `CoroutineDispatcher` in Jersey/HK2, though keep in mind that it will need to be safe for blocking since Jersey writes responses in a blocking manner.

 ## Jackson Serialization